This post may contain affiliate links. Please read our disclosure policy.

-- I wouldn't recommend freezing this one.
-Gnocchi and creamy sauce don't turn out the same after thawing.
+- I wouldn’t recommend freezing this one.
+Creamy sauces don’t turn out the same after thawing.

 - Reheat over a low heat in a small saucepan, giving it a stir every so often.

 Questions about this gnocchi with creamy sage butter sauce, or want to leave a review?
 Talk to me in the comments below!
 I’m also on Instagram, and you can tag me #saltandlavender with your creations.

 Creamy Sage Gnocchi

 - 1/2 cup dry white wine